jcofer555/automover/README.md

 - Allow or deny moving when parity is checking
 - Interval setting to check threshold with a minimum of 1 minute
 - Built in trash guides mover script to pause and resume active torrents so the files can be moved
+- Jdupes option built in to re-hardlink any files after every move
+- Option to stop containers before moves and start them back after finish
 - Ability to force turbo write on during move
 - Ability to disable unraids built in mover schedule
 - Ability to manually set file/folder excludes